spatialos/online-services/docs/content/get-started/quickstart-guide/quickstart-4.md

-# Quickstart: 4.
+# Quickstart guide: 4.
 Set up Kubernetes

 Kubernetes (or **k8s**) is configured using a tool called `kubectl`.
 Make sure you have it installed.